nikkipurcell/nextjs-dashboard/README.md

 #### Error Handling

-- Can use try catch in Server Actions.
+- Can use try catch in Server Actions to catch errors.
 - error.tsx file can be used to serve fallback error UI.
 - can create not-found.tsx file if want to specify 404 error.
 Will precede over error.tsx

+#### Accessibility